-Outpatient Prescription Drug Benefits What Is the Amount \ This May Include a Copayr Description and Supply Limits Pharmacy or a Designated Pharmacy.
-Prescription Drugs Prescription Drugs from a Retail Pharmacy Your Copayment and/or Coinsurance is determined by the PDL Management Committee's tier placement of the Prescription Drug Product.
+Outpatient Prescription Drug Benefits What Is the Amount This May Include a Copayi Description and Supply Limits Prescription Drugs from a Retail Pharmacy Pharmacy or a Designated Pharmacy.
+Your Copayment and/or Coinsurance is determined by the PDL Management Committee's tier placement of the Prescription Drug Product.
 All Prescription Drug Products on the Prescription Drug List are placed on Tier 1, Tier 2 or Tier 3.
-Please contact the Claims Administrator at www.whyuhc.com/s fhss or the telephone number on your ID card to find out tier For a Tier 1 Prescription Drug Product: None of the Prescription Drug Charge after you pay \$10.00 per Prescription Order or Refill.
+Please contact the Claims Administrator at www.whyuhc.com/s fhss or the telephone number on your ID card to find out tier placement.
+For a Tier 1 Prescription Drug Product: None of the Prescription Drug Charge after you pay \$10.00 per Prescription Order or Refill.
 For a Tier 2 Prescription Drug Product: None of the Prescription Drug Charge after you pay \$25.00 per Prescription Order or Refill.
-For a Tier 3 Prescription Order or Refill.
 For a Tier 3 Prescription Drug Product: None of the Prescription Drug Charge after you pay \$50.00 per Prescription Order or Refill.
 Out-of-Network Pharmacy For a Tier 1 Prescription Drug Product: 50% of the Out-of-Network Reimbursement Rate after you pay \$10.00 per Prescription Order or Refill.
 For a Tier 2 Prescription Drug Product: 50% of the Out-of-Network Reimbursement Rate after you pay \$25.00 per Prescription Order or Refill.
-For a Tier 3 Prescription Drug Product: 50% of the Out-of-Network Reimbursement Rate Network Pharmacy The following supply limits apply: As written by the provider, up to a consecutive 31-day supply of a Prescription Drug Product, unless adjusted based on the drug manufacturer's packaging size, or based on supply limits.
+For a Tier 3 Prescription Drug Product: 50% of the Out-of-Network Reimbursement Rate after you pay \$50.00 per Prescription Order or Refill.
+The following supply limits apply: As written by the provider, up to a consecutive 31-day supply of a Prescription Drug Product, unless adjusted based on the drug manufacturer's packaging size, or based on supply limits.
 A one-cycle supply of a contraceptive.
-You may obtain placement. after you pay \$50.00 per Prescription Order or Refill. up to three cycles at one time if you pay a Copayment and/or Coinsurance for each cycle supplied.
+You may obtain up to three cycles at one time if you pay a Copayment and/or Coinsurance for each cycle supplied.
 When a Prescription Drug Product is packaged or designed to deliver in a manner that provides more than a consecutive 31-day supply, the Copayment and/or Coinsurance that applies will reflect the number of days dispensed or days the drug will be delivered.

 Outpatient Prescription Drug Benefits What Is the Amount You Pay?
-This May Include a Copayment, Coinsurance or Bot Description and Supply Limits Out-of-Network Pharmacy The following supply limits apply: As written by the provider, up to a consecutive 31-day supply of a Prescription Drug Product, unless adjusted based on the drug manufacturer's packaging size, or based on supply limits.
+This May Include a Copayment, Coinsurance or Both Description and Supply Limits Out-of-Network Pharmacy The following supply limits apply: As written by the provider, up to a consecutive 31-day supply of a Prescription Drug Product, unless adjusted based on the drug manufacturer's packaging size, or based on supply limits.
 A one-cycle supply of a contraceptive.
 You may obtain up to three cycles at one time if you pay a Copayment and/or Coinsurance for each cycle supplied.
 When a Prescription Drug Product is packaged or designed to deliver in a manner that provides more than a consecutive 31- day supply, the Copayment and/or Coinsurance that applies will reflect the number of days dispensed or days the drug will be delivered.